We arrived in Paris on January 12th. It was a good flight; even our dog Toby made it without incident.

 When we stopped by the next day to thank the firemen for putting out our fire, they gave us a tour of the Saint-Jean-de-Losne firehouse.
 It is a volunteer department, so now we know the pharmacist, the butcher, and the baker.

 Before we left for Barcelona, friends from San Francisco came to visit, and we were happy to go sightseeing with them.
 We drove along the Burgundy Canal and visited a few small villages that we remembered from our first rental barge trip.
-We went to Dijon, Dole, and Beaune to see the sights and enjoy long French lunches rather than our usual trips when we went shopping for light fixtures, carpets, or tile.
+We went to Dijon, Dole, and Beaune to see the sights and enjoy long French lunches rather than our usual trips when we went shopping for light fixtures, carpets, or tiles.

 Even the donkey looked happy again.